Covering Cancer?

 “Cancer of the Lung–Case No. 248301,” by Calvin Tomkins

-This five-page cover story includes a graphic description of an open-chest operation in a patient suspected of having lung cancer.
+This cover story includes a graphic description of an open-chest operation in a patient suspected of having lung cancer.
 The article begins,

 “Fifty years ago, cancer of the lung was virtually unknown.
 Today, it kills more than 35,000 Americans a year, strikes down hundreds of thousands throughout the world, and is increasing at a rate that some doctors call ‘epidemic.’
 So far, despite intensive research, the only hope of cure is surgery–the massive, radical chest surgery recently undergone by such prominent men as Gen. Nathan Twining, chairman of the Joint Chiefs of Staff, and TV-radio star Arthur Godfrey.”